Tottenham, New South Wales: Achievements

-In 2012, the tiny township was selected as the Most Outstanding Community in New South Wales and the ACT (with a population of 15,000 or less) in a competition organised by Prime7.
+In 2012, the tiny township was selected as the Most Outstanding Community in New South Wales and the ACT (with a population of 15,000 or less), in a competition organised by Prime7; the town is within the television network’s broadcast footprint.

 Airstrip

-The town sealed its local airstrip, installed kangaroo-proof fences around the perimeter, and put in night lighting, with half of the costs coming from private donations.
-Locals had been upset that the Royal Flying Doctor Service had not been able to land there for a medical emergency involving one of the leading members of the local population.
+The town sealed its local airstrip, erected kangaroo-proof fences around the perimeter, and had lighting for night operations installed, with half of the costs coming from private donations.
+Locals had been upset that an air ambulance aircraft of the Royal Flying Doctor Service had not been able to land there for a medical emergency involving one of the leading members of the local populace.

 Medical and other services

 The town also successfully searched the world to recruit its own doctor, when the Health Department had said that no suitable doctor could be found.
 Five locals came forward to form a team of local volunteer ambulance officers, in support of the two full-time paramedics that are provided by the NSW Ambulance Service.
-Finally, the town constructed a spacious sports centre in a dollar for dollar agreement with the local Shire.
+Finally, the town constructed a spacious sports centre in a dollar-for-dollar agreement with the local Shire.
 All of these projects in the one year contributed to Tottenham's selection as Community of the Year for NSW.